Columbia River: Watershed

 Most of the Columbia's drainage basin (which, at 258000 mi2, is about the size of France) lies roughly between the Rocky Mountains on the east and the Cascade Mountains on the west.
 In the United States and Canada the term watershed is often used to mean drainage basin.
-The term Columbia Basin is used to refer not only to the entire drainage basin but also to subsets of the river's full watershed, such as the relatively flat and unforested area in eastern Washington bounded by the Cascades, the Rocky Mountains, and the Blue Mountains.
+The term Columbia Basin is used to refer not only to the entire drainage basin but also to subsets of the river's watershed, such as the relatively flat and unforested area in eastern Washington bounded by the Cascades, the Rocky Mountains, and the Blue Mountains.
 Within the watershed are diverse landforms including mountains, arid plateaus, river valleys, rolling uplands, and deep gorges.
 Grand Teton National Park lies in the watershed, as well as parts of Yellowstone National Park, Glacier National Park, Mount Rainier National Park, and North Cascades National Park.
 Canadian National Parks in the watershed include Kootenay National Park, Yoho National Park, Glacier National Park, and Mount Revelstoke National Park.
 Hells Canyon, the deepest gorge in North America, and the Columbia Gorge are in the watershed.
 Vegetation varies widely, ranging from western hemlock and western redcedar in the moist regions to sagebrush in the arid regions.
 The watershed provides habitat for 609 known fish and wildlife species, including the bull trout, bald eagle, gray wolf, grizzly bear, and Canada lynx.

-The World Wide Fund for Nature (WWF) divides the waters of the Columbia and its tributaries into three freshwater ecoregions, naming them Columbia Glaciated, Columbia Unglaciated, and Upper Snake.
-The Columbia Glaciated ecoregion, making up about a third of the total watershed, lies in the north and was covered with ice sheets during the Pleistocene.
+The World Wide Fund for Nature (WWF) divides the waters of the Columbia and its tributaries into three freshwater ecoregions: Columbia Glaciated, Columbia Unglaciated, and Upper Snake.
+The Columbia Glaciated ecoregion, about a third of the total watershed, lies in the north and was covered with ice sheets during the Pleistocene.
 The ecoregion includes the mainstem Columbia north of the Snake River and tributaries such as the Yakima, Okanagan, Pend Oreille, Clark Fork, and Kootenay rivers.
 The effects of glaciation include a number of large lakes and a relatively low diversity of freshwater fish.
 The Upper Snake ecoregion is defined as the Snake River watershed above Shoshone Falls, which totally blocks fish migration.
 This region has 14 species of fish, many of which are endemic.
 The Columbia Unglaciated ecoregion makes up the rest of the watershed.
 It includes the mainstem Columbia below the Snake River and tributaries such as the Salmon, John Day, Deschutes, and lower Snake Rivers.
 Of the three ecoregions it is the richest in terms of freshwater species diversity.
 There are 35 species of fish, of which four are endemic.
 There are also high levels of mollusk endemism.